Allotments Open or Close

 - From as little as £4.13 per person per hour (based on a group of eight)

-Looking for an adventure then why not come down on a Saturday from 10am until 1pm where you can have the chance to do all sorts of activities.
+Looking for a Summer adventure?
+Then why not come down Mondays, Tuesdays or Wednesdays from 10am until 3pm where you can have the chance to do all sorts of activities.

 - What do you need to bring - clothes you don't mind getting messy and wet + and complete change of clothes including shoes.
 A snack and a drink.